-- Credential verification questions
+Credential verification questions

-This type of question includes What was your GPA? and How long were you at . . .
-Its purpose is to place objective measurements on features of your background.
+This type of question includes "What was your GPA?" and "How long were you at _____?"
+Also known as resume verification questions.
+Its purpose is to objectively verify the depth of knowledge of the credentials in your background.

-- Experience verification questions
+Experience verification questions

-This type of question includes What did you learn in that class? and What were your responsibilities in that position?
+This type of question includes "What did you learn in that class?" and "What were your responsibilities in that position?"
 Its purpose is to subjectively evaluate features of your background.

-This type of question includes What would you do in this situation? and What are your strengths and weaknesses?
-Their purpose is to subjectively analyze how you would respond in a series of scenarios.
-The reality is that Tape #143 in your brain typically kicks in (I know the answer to that one!) and plays back the pre-programmed answer.
+This type of question includes "What would you do in this situation?" and "What are your strengths and weaknesses?"
+Its purpose is to subjectively analyze how you would respond in a series of scenarios.
+The reality is that Tape #43 in your brain typically kicks in ("I know the answer to that one!") and plays back the pre-programmed answer.

-This type of question includes "What is 1000 divided by 73?" to "How many ping pong balls could fit in a Volkswagen?"
+This type of question includes "What is 1000 divided by 73?" to "How many ping pong balls could fit in a Volkswagen?" to complex algorithms.
 Its purpose is to evaluate not only your mental math calculation skills, but also your creative ability in formulating the mathematical formula for providing an answer (or estimate, as can often be the case).

 This type of question includes problem-solving questions ranging from: "How many gas stations are there in Europe?" to "What is your estimate of the global online retail market for books?"
 Its purpose is to evaluate your problem-solving abilities and how you would analyze and work through potential case situations.